KlausSeneca/two_tire-webapplication/README.md

 tf init
 tf plan
 tf apply
-Change the directory to the webservers from the root: cd terraform/finalProject/webservers. tf init tf plan tf apply
+2)Change the directory to the webservers from the root: cd terraform/finalProject/webservers. tf init tf plan tf apply